Toilet Leaking from Tank to Bowl? Do This!

 3. Remove and Inspect the Toilet Flapper

-If the toilet flapper is sitting pretty on the flush valve opening and the lift chain is free and is not too tight, you will need to remove it and inspect it physically.
+If the toilet flapper is sitting pretty on the flush valve opening and the lift chain is free and not too tight, you will need to remove and inspect it physically.

 • Disconnect the lift chain from the flush lever arm and drop it inside the toilet tank.

-• A toilet flapper has 2 ears that are hooked on 2 pegs on the flush valve.
+• A toilet flapper has two ears hooked on two pegs on the flush valve.
 Disconnect the flapper from the flush valve and lift it off.

-• Check if the flush valve is bent/warped, worn out or if there are minerals underneath it preventing it from sealing.
+• Check if the flush valve is bent/warped worn out, or if minerals underneath it prevent it from sealing.

 warped toilet flapper